 Mark says that soon after Jesus chose his twelve apostles, “he went home; and the crowd came together again, so that they could not even eat.
 When his family heard it, they went out to restrain him, for people were saying, ‘He has gone out of his mind’” (Mk 3.19-21).
-There likely are multiple mistranslations in the NRSV’s rendering.
+There likely are multiple mistranslations in this NRSV rendering.

-The Greek text of Mark 3.19-21 says Jesus went “into a house” (eis oikon; cf. NIV).
+The Greek text of Mark 3.19-21 says Jesus went eis oikon (“into a house” NIV).
 That doesn’t necessarily mean he went to his home at Nazareth.
 That could not have been the case anyway since his family “went out” to get him.
-So, Jesus likely went into a house–perhaps in Capernaum (where Peter lived) where Jesus soon made his temporary home–and Jesus’ relatives came from Nazareth to restrain him.
+So, Jesus likely went into some other house.
+Perhaps it was in Capernaum, where Peter lived and where Jesus soon made his temporary home.
+If so, Jesus’ relatives came from Nazareth to restrain him.
 The words “restrain him” (NRSV, NET) translate kratesai auton.
-Other major versions render them similarly, “take charge of him” (NIV; cf. NASB) or “seize him” (ESV).
+Other major versions render them similarly as “take charge of him” (NIV; cf. NASB) or “seize him” (ESV).

 Most scholars and Bible translators reject the NRSV rendering of the Greek text elegon gar hoti in Mk 3.21–“for people were saying.”
 The NIV has, “for they said,” referring to Jesus’ family members who had come to seize him.
-The NASB and ESV similarly have, “for they were saying.”
+The NASB and ESV have similarly, “for they were saying.”
 The KJV translates hoi par autou as Jesus’ “friends” who came to take hold of him.
-But all major, modern translations treat this text as Jesus’ family, and most New Testament scholars do likewise, citing a connection to vv.
+But all major, modern translations treat this text as Jesus’ family.
+Most New Testament scholars do too, citing a connection to vv.
 31-35.

 William L. Lane explains Mk 3.19-21 in his New International Commentary on The Gospel of Mark, “When the report reached Jesus’ family that he failed to care properly for his needs they came (presumably from Nazareth) to seize him and forcibly bring him home….
 The charge leveled against Jesus is that ‘he has lost him mind.’
 The Marcan term describes one who is ecstatic in the sense of psychic derangement.
 Reflection on Jesus’ eschatological sense of mission, his urgent drive to minister, his failure properly to eat and sleep undoubtedly led the family to their conviction, but it reveals both misunderstanding and unbelief….
 It is unnecessary to suppose that Mary also suspected that Jesus had lost his grasp upon reality.
 Her presence with Jesus’ brothers in Ch.
 3:31, however, indicates that her faith was insufficient to resist the determination of her sons to restrain Jesus and bring him home.” (p.
 139).
 It is interesting that Jesus was the eldest of those five, male, family members.